 It boils down to the question: Does the school have any right to discipline a student for something they do outside of school?

-My concern here is that, although we talk about various aspects of students, schools must deal with and educate whole persons.
+Although we talk about various aspects of the students, schools must deal with and educate whole persons.

 - Some schools have breakfast programs because students can’t learn when they are hungry.

 - Schools have counselors to help students deal with a wide variety of issues.
 Everything from the loss of a loved one the death of a family pet, from relationships with friends to bullying.

 - Schools are very concerned, not just with a student bringing drugs to school, but in using drugs at all.

 - Some schools exist just because they recognize the importance of spirituality in the life of all people.

 - Family income, cultural or religious heritage, level of parents education, etc. are all part of who the student is as a whole person.